jbpost2/ST-370/README.md

 - PCM1b

     + Extra examples in PCM1b part 1 not there, PCM1b part 2 are not formatted nicely (need latex) and some spacing fixes, slide names changed?
-    + Review part (last bit) doesn't have any points to it (a message about writing key points was placed there apparently)
+    + Review part (last bit) doesn't have any points to it (a message about writing key points was placed there apparently) (Completed!)

 - PCM1c (Completed!)